-	We also offer the ‘box mod’ device: the SERIES B Tilt.
-This offers the longest battery life out of any of our devise and allows you to change the power of the device to suit you, and is also capable of running sub-ohm resistance coils.
+More advanced box mod devices, like our SERIES-B Tilt and DNA 75W are also becoming increasingly popular.
+These offer the greatest battery life or any device, allow you to change the power of the device to suit you, and are usually also capable of running sub-ohm resistance coils.

 What is the difference between E-Cigarette Carts and Tanks?

-While most customers start off by using cartomisers, many choose to move on to using tanks instead.
+While most customers start off by using cartomizers, many choose to move on to using tanks instead.

-Cartomisers resemble the filter on a traditional cigarette, and are screwed on to the battery to form the assembled e-cig.
-Cartomisers contain an atomiser, wick and wadding, which together allow the vaporisation of eliquid.
-The wadding is saturated by, and acts a storage device for the eliquid.
-The wick then feeds eliquid into the atomiser, where it is pulled across a heating element, creating the vapour.
-Our carts are available either pre-filled with eliquid, or as blanks.
+Cartomizers resemble the filter on a traditional cigarette, and are screwed on to the battery to form the assembled e-cigarette.
+Cartomizers contain an atomiser, wick and wadding, which together allow the vaporisation of e-liquid.
+The wadding is saturated by, and acts a storage device for the e-liquid.
+The wick then feeds e-liquid into the atomiser, where it is pulled across a heating element, creating the vapour.
+Our carts are available either pre-filled with e-liquid, or as blanks.
 Each of our carts are able to be refilled around 10 times.

-Your cartomiser will start taste a little like burnt cotton when it has run dry – this is your indication that you should either replace it or refill it with your eliquid.
-For more information on carts, vist our cartomiser help section.
+Your cartomiser will start taste a little like burnt cotton when it has run dry – this is your indication that you should either replace it or refill it with your e-liquid.
+For more information on carts, visit our cartomizer help section.

-Tanks, on the other hand, are much larger in size and are able to hold more liquid than cartomisers.
-Tanks are a large, empty vessel, which contain an atomiser and wick similar to those found in a cartomiser.
-The coil in a tank stays submerged in the eliquid.
-Pressing the button on your devices causes this coil to heat up, which in turn vaporises the eliquid which is held in the cotton wick of the coil.
+Tanks, on the other hand, are much larger in size and are able to hold more liquid than cartomizers.
+Tanks are a large, empty vessel, which contain an atomiser and wick similar to those found in a cartomizer.
+The coil in a tank stays submerged in the e-liquid.
+Pressing the button on your devices causes this coil to heat up, which in turn vaporises the e-liquid which is held in the cotton wick of the coil.